scipy/scipy/docs/tutorial.rst

     'linear', 'cubic' and 'spline', however, work in both cases, and we try to give analogous methods the same name.
 But some methods are particular to, or have only been written for, one praticular dimensionality.
+#.
+In particular, 2D supports the keywork '526', which implements TOMS algorithm 526.
+    See below for more information.

 As in 1D, linear interpolation is used by default, while out of bounds returns NaN.